SamFu1113/Cracking-the-coding-interview/I.The_Interview_Process.md

 #### Problem-solving skills are valuable.

 &nbsp;&nbsp;&nbsp;&nbsp;If you can solve a few puzzles (perhaps with some help), you are probably very good at developing optimal algorithms.
-In other words, you are smart.Smart people tend to do things well, and this is valuable to the company.
+In other words, you are smart.
+Smart people tend to do things well, and this is valuable to the company.
 Of course, it's not the only thing that matters, but it's a very good thing.

 #### 基本数据结构和算法知识很有用。